 - User Types

-- Any user with access to Explore (Global Admins, Area Admins, and some Users).
+- Any user with access to the report builder (Global Admins, Area Admins, and some Users).

 - Available on paid plans (Analyst, CLO, and Enterprise).